Learn about the personal injury lawsuit process

 Medical Record Review

+Your attorney will also want to know what to expect when you file your personal injury lawsuit.
 First, your lawyer will want to know everything about the incident and will review your medical records.
 This process can take several weeks and may even take several months, depending on how complicated your case is and how quickly the records come in.

 During this phase, you may sit down with your lawyer several times to answer questions.
 You will also be tasked with compiling any and all medical bills associated with the injury that you received.